5jt/dyalog-cookbook/manuscript/00_toc.md

 # User Interface

-  ## Native GUI

-  ## HTML5/JavaScript

-  ## Keep UI separate from the business logic.

 > Discuss the pros and cons of both native GUI and the HTML5/JavaScript approach.

-> Explain how important it is to separate business logic from UI not only for making it easier to exchange one UI by another one but also for making it easier (or even possible) to implement test cases for the business logic.
+> Explain how important it is to separate business logic from UI not only for making it easier to exchange one UI by another but also for making it easier (or even possible) to implement test cases for the business logic.

-> Discuss why often testing the UI as such is not a good idea and what exceptions there are and why.
+> Discuss why testing the UI as such is often not exactly a brilliant idea, and what exceptions there are and why.

 # Providing help